I am Licensed Psychologist and Health Service Provider (Lic. #9724) with training and experience in clinical, research, and academic settings.

 Formal pre-doctoral assessment training was an important aspect of my early learning.
 Pre-doctoral training included psychological and neuropsychological assessment rotations at Antioch Psychological Services Center, Sanderson Academy, Dartmouth Hitchcock Medical Center and Franciscan Hospital for Children.

 I first gained group psychotherapy expertise during my pre-doctoral years.
 I ran psychotherapy and support groups for adults and children in various settings.
 I taught students and professionals about group process.
 In addition to running and supervising groups in school, hospitals, and university settings, I also offered many presentations and workshops on group dynamics across the country at various conferences.
 My dissertation was titled, “Processes and outcomes in preadolescent girls’ school-based groups."
-For my study, I co-led and researched counseling groups in a New England K-6 school.
+For my study, I co-led and researched counseling groups in a New England K-6 school and formally quantitatively evaluated how affiliative processes in groups develop and relate to treatment outcomes.

 POST-DOCTORAL CLINICAL TRAINING

 Two years of post-doctoral clinical experience at the Boston Institute for Psychotherapy concluded my clinical training.
 As a clinical fellow, I worked extensively in Boston private and public schools.
 I served children and parents in Roxbury, Dorchester, and South Boston.
-Previous intensive psychological and neuropsychological training served me well as I worked with schools, families, and local hospitals to attend to the complex mental health needs of young patients with complex trauma, economic adversity, and previously undiagnosed and untreated issues such as speech-language, mental health, learning, and thought disorders.
+Previous intensive psychological and neuropsychological training served me well as I worked with schools, families, and local hospitals to attend to the complex mental health needs of young patients with developmental trauma, economic adversity, and previously undiagnosed and untreated issues such as speech-language, mental health, learning, and thought disorders.
+While disheartened by the enormous health disparities and lack of evidence based care in community settings, I also developed effective ways to work with underserved populations and discovered the critical importance of case

 Pre and Post-Doctoral Research and Curriculum Development